Quasinormal modes and excitation factors of Kerr black holes

 where $p \equiv \omega - ma/(2r_+)$ is the ``effective wave frequency'' at the \gls{BH} horizon.
 If the imaginary part of $\omega$ is negative, then $X \sim e^{\pm |\mathrm{Im}\;\omega|r_*}\,e^{\pm i\left(\mathrm{Re}\;\omega\right)r_*}$ as $r_* \to \infty$.
 This means that the wave amplitude is either exponentially growing or exponentially decaying, depending on the wave propagation direction.
 The same phenomenon occurs when $r_* \to -\infty$, with $X \sim e^{\pm |\mathrm{Im}\;\omega|r_*}\,e^{\pm i\left[\left(\mathrm{Re}\;\omega\right) - ma/(2r_+)\right]r_*}$.
 This makes accurate numerical integration of the \gls{GSN} equation and the determination of the asymptotic amplitudes particularly challenging, even though the formalism itself works just fine with a complex $\omega$.

 In fact, this exponential growth or decay in the amplitude of the \gls{GSN} function is simply a coordinate artifact.
-By analytic-continuing the \gls{GSN} function $X(r_*)$ from the real line to the entire complex-$r_{*}$ plane and integrating Eq.~\eqref{eq:GSN_equation} along a deformed contour on the complex plane\footnote{In the context of \gls{BH} perturbation theory, this has already been employed in, for example, Refs.~\cite{1974CMaPh..38...47H, Glampedakis:2003dn}.
-It has also been adopted to study scattering processes in non-Hermitian quantum mechanics, known as the complex scaling transformation \cite{de1965potential, Moiseyev_2011}, that transforms resonances states into bound states.}, one can suppress this coordinate artifact and the \gls{GSN} equation will still admit a plane-wave solution with unit amplitude when $|r_{*}| \to \infty$.\footnote{Another way to suppress this artifact is to use a set of horizon-penetrating hyperboloidally-compactified coordinates.
+By analytic continuing the \gls{GSN} function $X(r_*)$ from the real line to the entire complex-$r_{*}$ plane and integrating Eq.~\eqref{eq:GSN_equation} along a deformed contour on the complex plane,\footnote{In the context of \gls{BH} perturbation theory, this has already been employed in, for example, Refs.~\cite{1974CMaPh..38...47H, Glampedakis:2003dn}.
+It has also been adopted to study scattering processes in non-Hermitian quantum mechanics, known as the complex scaling transformation \cite{de1965potential, Moiseyev_2011}, that transforms resonant states into bound states.} one can suppress this coordinate artifact and the \gls{GSN} equation will still admit a plane-wave solution with unit amplitude when $|r_{*}| \to \infty$.\footnote{Another way to suppress this artifact is to use a set of horizon-penetrating hyperboloidally compactified coordinates.
 See, for example, Ref.~\cite{Ripley:2022ypi}.}

-\subsection{Analytic continuation of the Boyer-Lindquist-$r$ coordinate}
+\subsection{Analytic continuation of the Boyer-Lindquist $r$ coordinate}

-Recall that the Boyer-Lindquist $r$-coordinate is related to the tortoise coordinate $r_*$ introduced earlier in Eq.~\eqref{eq:rstar_from_r} (for real values of $r$ and $r_{*}$) by
+Recall that the Boyer-Lindquist $r$ coordinate is related to the tortoise coordinate $r_*$ introduced earlier in Eq.~\eqref{eq:rstar_from_r} (for real values of $r$ and $r_{*}$) by

-We shall use this relation and Eq.~\eqref{eq:rstar_from_r} to analytic-continue $r(r_{*})$ for complex values of $r_{*}$.
+We shall use this relation and Eq.~\eqref{eq:rstar_from_r} to analytic continue $r(r_{*})$ for complex values of $r_{*}$.
 Instead of using the real and the imaginary part of $r_*$, we parametrize $r_{*}$ as